Angelo8828/hoi4-better-philippines-names/README.md

 - Surface ship names will now default to `RPS - Barkong Pandigma %romanNumeral%`.
 For example, it will be like **RPS - Barkong Pandigma I**.
 This rule will apply to all surface ships that will be created by the Philippines (destroyers, cruisers, battleships, and aircraft carriers).

 - Submarine names will now default to `RPS - Submarino %romanNumeral%`.
 For example, it will be like **RPS - Submarino I**.

-##### Bonus feature - Benigno Ramos

-Benigno P. Ramos will now be the **default leader of the Fascist Philippines**.
-In real life, he is the founder of the Sakdalistas and the Makapili [(source)](https://en.wikipedia.org/wiki/Benigno_Ramos).
-I also chose a generic portrait for him.
-He is a nationalist but somewhat controversial figure in Philippine history because he is a Japanese collaborationist.
-He led 20,000 members of his party, the Sakdalistas in an uprising in May 1935, but was quickly crushed by the American Insular Government